Merritte W. Ireland

-Merritte Weber Ireland (May 31, 1867 – July 5, 1952) was the 23rd U.S. Army Surgeon General, serving in that capacity from October 4, 1918 to May 31, 1931.
+Merritte Weber Ireland (May 31, 1867 – July 5, 1952) was the 23rd U.S. Army Surgeon General, serving in that capacity from October 4, 1918, to May 31, 1931.

 Early life and education

-Ireland was born on May 31, 1867 in Columbia City, Indiana, a town in the upper end of the Wabash Valley in Whitley County, Indiana.
+Ireland was born on May 31, 1867, in Columbia City, Indiana, a town in the upper end of the Wabash Valley in Whitley County, Indiana.
 His father, Dr. Martin Ireland, was born in Chillicothe, Ohio, and his mother, whose maiden name was Sarah Fellers, came from Waynesboro, Virginia.

 He graduated from the Detroit College of Medicine, receiving an M.D. degree in 1890.
 The following year was spent in Jefferson Medical College where again he earned an M.D. degree in 1891.

 Military career

 He served as a surgeon with the 45th U.S. Volunteer Infantry in 1899 and honorably discharged in 1901.

 In 1903, he was commissioned as a surgeon into the Medical Corps.

 During World War I, Ireland served as chief surgeon of the American Expeditionary Forces.
 He departed France in October 1918 and was succeeded by his deputy, Walter McCaw.
-He was awarded the Army Distinguished Service Medal for his service during the war, woth the medal's citation reading:
+He was awarded the Army Distinguished Service Medal for his service during the war, with the medal's citation reading:

-He served as Surgeon General from October 4, 1918 to May 31, 1931.
+He served as Surgeon General from October 4, 1918, to May 31, 1931.